 Working in his newly-rigged home studio, Castle spent seven months crafting Brand New Hello, a self-produced album that merges his sharp singer/songwriter roots with upbeat tempos, layered arrangements, pop melodies, and rock & roll muscle.
 It's a bright album for cloudy times, filled with a sense of buoyancy — an anthemic synthesizer here, a four-on-the-floor drumbeat there — that emphasizes hope and renewal over sorrow.
 The most modern-sounding project in his catalog, Brand New Hello fires twin barrels of political insight and poppy punch, influenced by everything from America's social climate to the Top 40 music his daughter would play in the car during the album's creation process.

 A storyline runs throughout Brand New Hello.
 Together, these 14 songs tell the fictional tale of a family man who's struggling to remain afloat — financially, socially, and emotionally — in modern America.
 Disillusioned, divorced, and bankrupt, he finds himself at odds with his ex-wife and peer group, all of whom seem to prize material possessions over the things that truly enrich a life.
-Donald Trump's election delivers another blow to his sanity, and in a moment of mania — or is it clarity? — our protagonist packs up his children and runs away to Costa Rica.
+The ever growing contentious political environment delivers another blow to his sanity, and in a moment of mania — or is it clarity? — our protagonist packs up his children and runs away to Costa Rica.
 There, he finds a new life that's free of the weight and weariness he felt back home.
 In short, he learns how to live again.

 "People are so beat up by politics at the moment," Castle acknowledges.
 "Each song unpacks a piece of the storyline, but I wanted the songs to stand on their own, too, so everyone can enjoy it.
 I wanted to cover everything that's been influential to me, while trying something new, too.
 Because if you're just making the same album over and over, why even bother?"